mmclhugo1/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_lan_troubleshooting.md

    `docker-compose down -v`

-1. Delete the `databricks_demo` database from your Databricks cluster using your [notebook](https://docs.databricks.com/notebooks/notebooks-use.html#run-notebooks):
+1. If you are using Databricks, delete the `databricks_demo` database from your Databricks cluster using your [notebook](https://docs.databricks.com/notebooks/notebooks-use.html#run-notebooks):

    `DROP DATABASE databricks_demo CASCADE;`